Introduction

 -

-- Required numbers of time Airport pick up and drop off as per your flight schedule (international and domestic).
-All required transfers in Kathmandu too.
+- Required numbers of time Airport pick up and drop off as per your flight schedule (international and domestic) and all required transfers in Kathmandu.

 - Standard tea house (lodge) accommodation during the entire trekking as per mentioned in itinerary.

-- Three meals per day (Breakfast, Lunch & Dinner) during the entire trek as per mentioned in itinerary followed by 3 times tea/coffee per day.
+- Three meals per day (Breakfast, Lunch & Dinner) during the entire trek as per mentioned in itinerary.

-- A duffel bag, Trekking Map and trekking pole.
+- A duffel bag, Trekking Map.

 - Sleeping Bag, Down Jacket, Nepali SIM card (Rental basis, if needed).